emptymonkey/ctty/README.md

 **How can you tell what the controlling tty is for any given process?**

+The [ctermid](http://linux.die.net/man/3/ctermid) function will return the name of the controlling tty for the process that calls it, but this output is not particularly helpful for discovery.
+This function exists only to aid in portability and will always return the string "/dev/tty" regardless of which terminal or pseudo-terminal device is controlling for the process.

-The [ctermid](http://linux.die.net/man/3/ctermid) function will report the ctty name for the current process.
-There is no system or library call that will report that information for another process.
+Further, there is no system or library call that will report the controlling tty for another process.
 The [stat](http://linux.die.net/man/5/proc) file for any given process will contain that information, though not in a format easily consumed by humans:

 	tty_nr %d   The controlling terminal of the process.
 (The minor device number is contained in the combination  of  bits 31 to 20 and 7 to 0; the major device number is in bits